What is a coupe? We answer this popular question and many others to help you become a smarter, more informed car buyer.

 Automakers have placed pure electric coupes on the backburner as they tackle the highest volume car segments first, notably crossover SUVs.
 While a new Tesla Roadster is on the way and boutique companies such as Rimac offer a few exotic options, there are currently no pure electric coupes for the average, cash-strapped car buyer.

 However, automakers are betting heavily on electrified powertrains to make their sports cars faster and more fuel-efficient, which is why many of the most exciting sports coupes of recent years have combined electric motors with traditional gasoline engines for propulsion.

 If you have some money to spend and are willing to consider hybrid sports cars, there are some excellent options in the marketplace.
-The new Honda/Acura NSX outperforms many supercars for a fraction of the price, while the Lexus LC and Polestar 1 are fun, incredibly-styled coupes that are sure to turn some heads.
+The new Honda/Acura NSX is a bone fide supercar that outperforms many exotic supercars for a fraction of the price, while the Lexus LC and Polestar 1 are fun, incredibly-styled coupes that are sure to turn some heads.